Travel Safety Pre-Departure Advice

 Six to three months before Travel

 Start booking flights.
 'Warm up' any contacts and recheck the weather on your planned route.
-On flights we would recommend an open return, it will be more expensive, but gives flexibility.
+When booking flights, we would recommend an open return, it will be more expensive, but gives much more flexibility.

 If you have a medical condition, good advice can be found at http://www.insurancewith.com/travelling-with-a-medical-condition/